ntu-icpc/npc/25sp/first/index.md

 No, you are not allowed to refer to any online resources or use any AI tools such as ChatGPT, Copilot, etc.
 2. **Are non-CCDS students allow to participate in the contest?**
 Yes, we allow non-CCDS students to join the contest.
 However, since it is our first contest, we shall focus and give more priority to CCDS students.
+3. **Are we allowed to bring in any references materials (lecture slides, notes, templates, codebook, etc.)**
+No, you are not allowed to bring in any materials to the contest.
+However, we may allow certain specific materials.
+We will place the allowed materials in the lab computer.
+The details will be annouced soon.